You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 • Recorded Content: Every course includes recorded content that is either a demonstration or lecture.
 In humanities courses, the reading should be completed prior to watching.
 Depending on the course, there may be multiple recorded videos.

-• Recitation: In certain courses, the student is given a prompt for a recorded response.
+• Recitation (CFU): In certain courses, the student is given a prompt for a recorded response.
 It may be in a language course to assess pronunciation, or a humanities course to gauge the student's ability to organize and articulate a thesis.
 Recitations help prepare the student for further assessment in chapter tests or exams and form them in the art of speaking well.

 • Practice Assignments (PA): Practice work is either problem sets or key point questions for study.
 Practice Assignments are designed to give practice opportunities to students as they move throughout the course.
 These assignments may include problem sets or key points for students and are generally graded on completion.
 Once a student has moved onto subsequent material, PAs skipped by the student will be exempted by the teacher and not factored into the grade.
 Some practice work assignments come with answer keys for students to self-grade.
 Those that come with answer keys must be self-graded to receive a completion grade from the teacher.